SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 - A critical ingestion path must stay isolated

-Most of the other reasons I've heard are organisational issues or shortcomings in the architecture.
+Most of the other reasons I've heard are simply due to organisational issues or shortcomings in the architecture.
 At this stage, your team is too small for "coordination overhead", "domain-driven design" or the worst reason to use microservices, "scaling".

 I am not against cloud.
 I am against cloud complexity theater that teams adopt before they have a real need.